Ramesses X: Attestations

 Ramesses X is a poorly documented king.
-His year 2 is attested by Papyrus Turin 1932+1939 while his third year is documented in the Necropolis Journal of the Workmen of Deir El Medina.
+His year 2 is attested by Papyrus Turin 1932+1939, while his third year is documented in the Necropolis Journal of the Workmen of Deir El Medina.
 This diary mentions the general idleness of the necropolis workmen, at least partly due to the threat posed by Libyan marauders in the Valley of the Kings.
 It records that the Deir El-Medina workmen were absent from work in Year 3 IIIrd Month of Peret (i.e., Winter) days 6, 9, 11, 12, 18, 21 and 24 for fear of the "desert-dwellers" (i.e., the Libyans or Meshwesh) who evidently roamed through Upper Egypt and Thebes at will.
 This is partly a reflection of the massive Libyan influx into the Western Delta region of Lower Egypt during this time.
 Ramesses X is also the last New Kingdom king whose rule over Nubia is attested from an inscription at Aniba.

-Tomb
+Death and burial

-His KV18 tomb in the Valley of the Kings was left unfinished.
+At Thebes, the tomb of Ramesses X (KV18) was located in the Valley of the Kings and left unfinished.
 It is uncertain if he was ever buried there, since no remains or fragments of funerary objects were discovered within it.
+His body has not been found.
+It is possible that he was buried elsewhere in Thebes, or perhaps at Pi-Ramesses in the Delta; the evidence for the latter is disputed.